sashabrava/sashabrava.github.io/_posts/2019-12-23-openstreetcam-virtualbox-upload.markdown

 title:  "Uploading OpenStreetCam images from Windows using Linux Mint Live over VirtualBox"
 date:  2019-12-23 21:09:00 +0100
 categories: [linux, openstreetcam, images]
-description: "The guide how to use upload images to Openstreetcam using VirtualBox Linux Mint LiveISO."
+description: "The guide how to upload images to Openstreetcam using VirtualBox Linux Mint LiveISO."
 ---
 <a target="_blank" href="https://openstreetcam.org/">OpenStreetCam</a> is a platform for viewing and uploading street view images.
 It's an open-source alternative of <a target="_blank" href="https://mapillary.com/">Mapillary</a> service.